sunnysid3up/terraform-examples/README.md

 2. Open terminal and enter `terraform console`.
 3. Enter `module.alb.web_dns_name` and copy the result.
 4. Open browser and paste the DNS name.
+   You should see `Hello World from IBM Cloud Essentials!`